Shannon-Goddard/Goddard_Shannon_UFOs/README.md

 </p>

 ## Limitations
 A recommendation for further development would be to filter the other columns.
 Analysis could be done on the Duration of the sightings and/or the Comments for correlation of events.
 Also, more user friendly input fields could be built.
 Such as, drop boxes.

+## View a [Live Demo](https://shannon-goddard.github.io/Goddard_Shannon_UFOs/) of UFOs